Raymond Eugene Brown

-Raymond Eugene Brown (January 11, 1946 – 2008) was an American serial killer and rapist who killed his live-in girlfriend and her daughter in 1987, shortly after being paroled for the triple murder of three relatives in 1960, when he was 14.
+Raymond Eugene Brown (January 11, 1946 – 2008) was an American serial killer and rapist who killed his live-in girlfriend and her daughter in 1987, shortly after being paroled for the murder of three relatives in 1960, when he was 14.
 He was sentenced to death for the latter murders, and died on death row in 2008.

 Biography

 Raymond Eugene Brown was born on January 11, 1946, in Ashland, Alabama, one of four boys born to Marvin and Emma Lou Brown.
 According to relatives and friends, he had a normal upbringing and happy childhood, regularly visited church and did not exhibit any worrying behavior.
 Brown attended the Clay County High School in his hometown, where he played for the junior varsity football team.
 He excelled in sports and was considered popular at school, with most acquaintances describing him in a positive manner.